-The Holy Father has issued a special call to us this year: "I greatly desire that we devote 2024... to a great 'symphony' of prayer.
+The Holy Father has issued a special call to us this year:

+"I greatly desire that we devote 2024... to a great 'symphony' of prayer.
 Prayer, above all else, to renew our desire to be in the presence of the Lord, to listen to him and to adore him."
 Here is an opportunity to do that!

-Join our parish week of accompanied prayer A chance for a personal retreat in everyday life from Sunday 21 April to Saturday 27 April. - Monday to Friday you are given a daily piece of Scripture to pray with for 20-30 minutes at home. - Each day you also meet up with a prayer companion to talk about how it went for you. - The week starts with a group meeting on Sunday and closes with a group meeting on Saturday.
+Join our parish week of accompanied prayer A chance for a personal retreat in everyday life from Sunday 21 April to Saturday 27 April. - Monday to Friday you are given a daily piece of Scripture to pray with for 20-30 minutes at home. - Each day you also meet up with a prayer companion to talk about how it went for you.
+The week starts with a group meeting on Sunday and closes with a group meeting on Saturday.
 If you are reading this, the invitation to prayer is for YOU.
 If you are interested phone Fr Peter on 0161 483 3476 or Mike O'Malley on 0161 483 8296 for more information, or sign up on the notice board in the porch at the back of church.

-FROM THE PARISH PRIEST

-Welcome to this issue of Shine and thank you to all who have contributed articles and helped to produce it.
+FROM THE PARISH PRIEST Welcome to this issue of Shine and thank you to all who have contributed articles and helped to produce it.
 It gives a flavour of the events in the parish, past and present as well as some of the interests of our family of parishioners.
 It is an important record of the state of the parish in this centenary year.
 Although there was a 'Catholic presence' in Hazel Grove from the beginning of the 20th century, it was only in 1934 that a priest actually took up residence instead of commuting on Sunday mornings from Our Lady and the Apostles on Shaw Heath in Stockport.
 Since then, the parish has gone from strength to strength and we continue to build on the firm foundations of those who have gone before us.
 Any centenary looks back on what has been achieved whilst at the same time we look forward to the next centenary and beyond, confident that those who come after us will continue to give witness to the 'Christ the son of the living God' as did our patron, St Peter.
 Enjoy the read and perhaps you may even be inspired to write an article for our next issue.
 Fr Peter

-News from the parish communities of St Peter's, Hazel Grove and St Philip's, Offerton.

 Contents

-4-5

-Back in 1897 St Peter's Helpers Lorraine's First Communion A Smart walk Farewells and welcomes
+4-5 Back in 1897 St Peter's Helpers Lorraine's First Communion A Smart walk Farewells and welcomes

 6-8

-Our journey in Jerusalem

-LAMBS disco group review

-Carmel and St Mark's gospel

-Our Inclusive Open Church event

-14-15
+9

+10-11

-Spotlight on TOAST - our children's liturgy group
+Our Inclusive Open Church event 14-15 Spotlight on TOAST - our children's liturgy group 16 Footsteps in 2024 17 Poetry by Gerry and Mike Where we are . . .

-16

-Footsteps in 2024

-Poetry by Gerry and Mike